System Design Space

 Functional

-• The user moves the map and gets the nearest POI in the current viewport.
+• As the user moves the map, the system returns the nearest POIs in the current viewport.

-• Search nearby by radius, category and text query.
+• It supports nearby lookup by radius, category, and text query.

 Non-functional